jade-nl/rt.extras/Profiles/Base/README.md

 **base.profile.pp3**

-A general use profile.
-This will work as a static or as a base for a [dynamic profile](https://rawpedia.rawtherapee.com/Dynamic_processing_profiles).
+A general use starting profile.
+Can be used as a static or as a base for a [dynamic profile](https://rawpedia.rawtherapee.com/Dynamic_processing_profiles).

 This profile consists of the following settings on top of a neutral profile: